Sweeny91/WebScrape_NASA_Application/README.md

 In this GitHub repository the following deliverables:

-1. The Jupyter Notebook containing the scraping code used -> mission_to_mars.ipynb
+1. The Jupyter Notebook containing the skeleton of the scraping code used in the scraping module -> mission_to_mars.ipynb
     * This was used to create the html table used in the index.html front end framework

-2. The python script used to scrape to required data outlined in the rubric -> scrape_mars.py
+2. The final python script used to scrape the required data -> scrape_mars.py

-3. The final python script used to run the flask app and return the ultimate deliverables -> app.py
+3. The root python script used to run the flask app and return the ultimate deliverables -> app.py